How To Make Coffee Taste Better Life Hack

 Don’t cheap out on your coffee selection.
 The couple dollars you save on a cheaper bag of coffee is not worth it, trust me!
 Plus, many of you already pay a high premium for places like Dunkin Donuts and Starbucks, why not put that towards better tasting coffee you can prepare in the comfort of your own home?

 We recommend fair trade coffee, preferably from a small batch coffee roastery.
-If you find yourself in Maine, I highly recommend 44 North Coffee.
 It may be a trial and error to know which coffee brands and roasts you enjoy, so be experimental until you find the one.
 Also, buy whole bean if possible.
 It will help ensure that the coffee remains fresh for longer.